FabioRomeiro/Mines_Python/README.md

 - Language: Python

 ### TODO:
-1. Display the numbers indicating how far the mine is;
+1. Display the numbers indicating how far you are from the mine;
 2. Raffle mines location
 3. Randomize field (field generator)
 4. Upgrade the UX;